pylaligand/destiny-slack-bot/README.md

 when a query takes too long
 - `TWITCH_STREAMERS`: comma-separated list of Twitch streamers to monitor
 - `SLACK_BOT_TOKEN`: auth token for the [bot user](https://my.slack.com/services/new/bot)
-- `SLACK_BOT_CHANNEL`: name of the channel where notifications will be posted
+- `SLACK_BOT_CHANNEL`: name of the channel where notifications will be posted (note: the bot needs to be [manually invited](https://github.com/slackhq/node-slack-sdk/issues/26) to the channel first)

 ## Database